Dehypnotic/comfyui-numbered-text/README.md

 ---

 ### Usage
 Add the “Numbered Multiline Text” node.

 Type in the text field (multiline).
 Numbering is applied when the graph runs.

 Set selected_line to the line to extract (1-based).

 ---

-### Inputs
-text (STRING, multiline)

-The text itself.
-No numbers needed; the node numbers on execution.

-selected_line (INT)

-1-based line index to extract.
-Out-of-range values return an empty string.

-preview_max_lines (INT)

-How many lines to show in the preview (default 50).

----

-### Outputs
-selected_text (STRING)

-Only the content of the selected line, without the “n. ” prefix and trimmed.

-numbered_preview (STRING)

-Read-only preview with a left line-number column: “ 1│text”, “ 2│text”, …

----